 People read this for the A-ha! moments.
-You read this because you want your problems to go away.
-You want peace.
-And you think you’ll get peace in the absence of strife.
-But you can’t ever be completely absent from strife.
-And so the only way to be peaceful is to be okay with things that aren’t okay.
+People read this because they want their problems to go away.
+We all want peace, right?
+And we think we’ll get peace in the absence of strife.
+Yet no life can ever be completely absent from strife.
+So that means the only way to be peaceful is to be okay with things even when things aren’t okay.

-Our job in life isn’t to work or pray or yell it into being a perfect place.
-Again, the world is made of opposites.
+Our job in life isn’t to work or pray or scold ourselves into being a perfect person in a perfect place.
+Our job is to accept that the world is made of opposites.
 The point is to be grateful for the ditches.
 For as bumpy and off course as they are, they nevertheless are the very thing that defines our own road to salvation.
-They point the way to smoother sailing.
+They point the way to a smoother journey.

 The universe is waiting for us.
 If we can stop complaining about how we want things to be, we’ll be free to listen to the universe as it brings us into contact with near infinite wonders for us to enjoy.
 We just have to stop resisting the whole process with our personal thinking.

 Quiet those words.
 Learn to simply Be.
 Don’t worry, it’s natural for you so it won’t be hard.
 You just have to practice.
 No resistance.